ahmed812003/3-Tier-Architecture-Web-Api-Code-Generator/README.md

-Here's a `README.md` for your code generator:

----

 # .NET 8 3-Tier Architecture Code Generator

 This code generator automates the creation of a .NET 8 Web API project based on a 3-tier architecture.
 It simplifies the setup by generating the necessary layers, configuring essential services, and installing the required packages.